fbpx

 Do it yourself: We put together an entire guide to camping on Shi Shi Beach with everything you need to know.

-These Olympic National Park beaches are well-known and can be found on just about every PNW photographer’s Instagram page.
+While they may not have very creative names, these Olympic National Park beaches are well-known and can be found on just about every PNW photographer’s Instagram page.
 They’re popular for a reason.

 Bring a tent, a guitar and a surfboard, or just a blanket and some snacks.
-However you choose to enjoy the rustic, driftwood-strewn beach, you’re in for a good time.
+However you choose to enjoy the rustic, driftwood-strewn beaches, you’re in for a good time.
 But know that you definitely won’t be alone.

 The accessibility of these beaches mean that you’ll be sharing the view with hippies hanging out in their half tent/half driftwood shelters, families on day trips, surfers, and photography classes.
-The mishmash of people coming together makes for a cool vibe, and the dramatic seascape doesn’t hurt either!

 Psst!
 Traveling with kids?
 Check out these family-friendly beaches on the Olympic Peninsula